WHAT BIG TEETH YOU HAVE

 1: to grind, crush, and chew (food) with or as if with the teeth in preparation for swallowing.
 2: to soften or reduce to a pulp by crushing or kneading.

 The average family dog has 230-250 pounds per square inch of jaw pressure.
 Taking an average from a handful of different sources, these numbers will give you an idea of the PSI of some popular breeds.
 I have also read on many favored websites that the psi of some breeds can be as much as 2000.
-This is simply not true.
+This is not true.
 However, a large breed dog with superior biting strength can break bones or cause comminuted fractures depending on where the bite is.

 Leave a Reply